How to Transition from Traditional Software to SaaS

 Why Transition to SaaS?

 - Cost Savings: SaaS eliminates the need for expensive hardware, maintenance, and upgrades.
-With a subscription-based model, you only pay for what you use.
+With a subscription-based model, you pay only for what you use.

 - Accessibility: SaaS applications are cloud-based, allowing users to access them from anywhere with an internet connection.